prog4biol/pfb2024/pfb.md

 ### Using Regular expressions in substitutions

-Earlier we went over how to find an **exact pattern** and replace it using the `replace()` method.
-To find a pattern, or inexact match, and make a replacement the regular expression `sub()` function is used.
+Earlier we went over how to find an **exact pattern** and replace it using the [str.replace()](https://docs.python.org/3/library/stdtypes.html#str.replace) method.
+To find a pattern, or inexact match, and make a replacement the regular expression [re.sub()](https://docs.python.org/3/library/re.html#re.sub) function is used.
 This function takes the pattern, the replacement, the string to be searched, the number of times to do the replacement, and flags.

 ```python
 >>> phrase = "Who's afraid of the big bad wolf?"